logictester/caf/source/index.rst

   **In STA**

-  - Add **Azure Conditional Authentication Factor** application in STA
+  - Add **Azure Conditional Authentication Factors** application in STA
   - Copy the generated `JSON`_ code
   - Assign the application to users
   - `Configure STA Authentication Policy`_